-Buying a REO or foreclosure in North Kingstown
+Buying a foreclosure or REO property in

-What's an REO?
+What is an REO?

 Is an REO in North Kingstown a bargain?